github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 If you schedule extensive work to upgrade a dependency, or decide that an alert does not need to be fixed, you can dismiss the alert.
 Dismissing alerts that you have already assessed makes it easier to triage new alerts as they appear.

 1. View the details for an alert.
 For more information, see "[Viewing vulnerable dependencies](#viewing-dependabot-alerts)" (above).
-1. Select the "Dismiss" dropdown, and click a reason for dismissing the alert.{% ifversion reopen-dependabot-alerts %} Unfixed dismissed alerts can be reopened later.{% endif %}
+1. Select the "Dismiss" dropdown, and click a reason for dismissing the alert.
+Unfixed dismissed alerts can be reopened later.
 1. Optionally, add a dismissal comment.
 The dismissal comment will be added to the alert timeline and can be used as justification during auditing and reporting.
 You can retrieve or set a comment by using the GraphQL API.
 The comment is contained in the `dismissComment` field.
 For more information, see "[AUTOTITLE](/graphql/reference/objects#repositoryvulnerabilityalert)" in the GraphQL API documentation.

    ![Screenshot of the page for a Dependabot alert, with the "Dismiss" dropdown and the option to add a dismissal comment highlighted with a dark orange outline.](/assets/images/help/repository/dependabot-alerts-dismissal-comment.png)